BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Brightdoro304/README.md

 9. Supports SEO and Readability
 Improves SEO: Search engines like Google favor content that is easy to read and understand.
 Using plain language can improve search rankings by making your content more accessible to a larger audience, which also reduces bounce rates.
 Enhances Readability Scores: Readability tools often favor plain language.
 Content that scores well on readability tests is more likely to perform better in terms of audience engagement and user experience.
-In summary, using plain language instead of technical jargon is crucial for clear, effective communication.
-It improves understanding, broadens accessibility, increases engagement, and helps build trust, making it a fundamental principle for successful writing.